 AFROTC Detachment 128

-The AFROTC Housing is sponsored by the Air Force ROTC program, Detachment 128, and is only open to first-year AFROTC students (freshmen or sophomores).
+The Air Force Reserve Officer Training Corps (AFROTC) Living Learning Community is sponsored by the Air Force ROTC program, Detachment 128. the AFROTC LLC program is only open to first-year AFROTC students.

 Participation is not mandatory, but is highly encouraged for all new cadets.
-Goals of the AFROTC Housing are to:
+Goals of the AFROTC LLC are to:

 - Build camaraderie among first-year AFROTC cadets